Our electric grid is aging, and electric demand is increasing. We review 10 reasons for brownouts and power grid failure.

 Electric cars also represent a new risk, since they require enormous amounts of electricity to recharge.
 California power companies have already issued requests not to charge.

 There are 2000+ EHV (extra high voltage) transformers in the USA and most have little to no protection.
 EHV transformers require 12 to 24 months to manufacture, and they don't keep many spares in stock.

-In April of 2013 a PG&E’s 500 kV substation (EHV transformers) in California were attacked.
-These transformers and other power system components are potential soft targets for terrorists.
+- On April 16, 2013 a PG&E’s 500 kV substation (EHV transformers) in Coyote, California were attacked.
+Gunfire destroyed one of the larger transformers and damaged 16 others.

 The US utility grid face constant cyber attacks, it is likely the hackers will eventually succeed and do something very bad.

 In 2007 Idaho National Laboratory performed the Aurora Generator Test, which demonstrated how a Cyberattack could cause physical destruction of critical components of the electric grid.